syler11/MS3-ProGroup-App/README.md

 Credit to https://www.google.com/ for the Lighthouse report
-Credit to https://stackoverflow.com/ for being a valuabe source for various functions Credit to https://www.youtube.com/watch?v=Zcw1cgXwKCg & https://prettyprinted.com/ for Flask Blueprint structure
+Credit to https://stackoverflow.com/ for being a valuabe source for various functions Credit to https://www.youtube.com/watch?v=Zcw1cgXwKCg & https://prettyprinted.com/ for Flask Blueprint structure Credit to Paul Meeneghan whose project's readme and testing files inspisred me a more extensive documentation

 # Content